 Divani Apollon has a more modern construction built slightly away from the central part of Vouliagmeni.
 That’s the biggest hotel in the area that has 330 rooms.
 The hotel looks new and renovated.
 It takes about 15 minutes to get to the central Vouliagmeni coastline with all the restaurants and beaches.
 Nevertheless the coastline in front of the hotel is very nice and has several good restaurants.
 One of the restaurants I visit here is called Garbi that serves seafood dishes made with creative approach.

 It has an excellent verandah that gets packed in the evenings during high season.

-Margi is located slightly away from the sea, but really close to all the main beaches and restaurants of Vouliagmeni.
+The Margi Hotel is located slightly away from the beach, but really close to all the main beaches and restaurants of Vouliagmeni.
 It has a beautiful pool lounge area and a restaurant called The Patio that was recently mentioned by CNN with a very positive review.

 |Restaurant||Cuisine||Top Dish||Price *|

 |ITAHKI||High class international||Grilled fish of the day||250 Eur|

 * – Avgerage dinner Price for 2 guests

 There are many restaurants in the area I’ll just highlight some of the places I like visiting from time to time.
 This section will be updated with new places, so make sure to add it to your bookmarks.

 - Zachos on Ermou 1, Vouliagmeni 166 71.
 This place is packed every single day by the locals for lunch and dinner.
 Zachos is focused on Greek cuisine, so it’s a good place for things like Pitas and Greek salad.
 It’s really inexpensive and good quality.
 I love their Turkey Pitas with traditional tzatziki sauce, tomatoes, onions, cucumbers and fries.